 It’s hard to believe that, over the course of 50 years, the simple insertion of a bag of saline or silicone beneath the breast would become not only the most popular plastic surgery procedure today, but also a totally accepted norm in our culture.
 It’s true – breast augmentation is officially mainstream.

 The popularity of breast implants can be explained quite simply: the procedure is reliable, our patients are happy with the results, and our culture values breasts.
 The photo at the left is from a patient on whom I recently performed a breast enhancement.
 She was given these cookies by her friends celebrating her decision to have her breasts augmented.
 How cool is that?
 From my perspective, a breast augmentation is a really fun procedure and I share my patients’ excitement.
 It’s their big day, a celebration of the decision to engage fully the benefits of a breast augmentation and what is to come.
+See for yourself what I’m talking about by looking at all the great transformations on our before and after breast augmentation photos.

 Very few people are not aware of what a breast enhancement is.
 We all probably know several if not many women who have had one.
 And we see the results all the time—at work, the shopping mall, walking in the neighborhood and watching TV.
 Today, social media is full of material for all those interested in learning from actual patients rather than from plastic surgeons’ marketing teams.
 If you want to know what it could be like for you, just ask another patient.